-In 2016 we told you about the R22 phase out and with warmer temperatures approaching, Service Experts Heating & Air Conditioning wanted to remind you of your choices.
+In 2016 we told you about the R22 phase out and with warmer temperatures approaching, Service Experts Heating & Air Conditioning wanted to remind you of your options.

-If you have an air conditioning system installed prior to 2010, it likely uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and pleasant.
-The United States EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have an air conditioning system installed before 2010, it likely uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and pleasant.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

 Launching in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.

-The cost of R22 is going up because of the dropping supply, and will not be obtainable for use at all by 2020.
+The cost of R22 is going up because of the dropping supply, and will no longer be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioning system was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your AC equipment was made before January 2010, you have a couple options:
+If your air conditioning system was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your air conditioning system was manufactured before January 2010, you have a couple options:

-2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
+2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved air conditioner refrigerant.
 Understand, though, this is not recommended because it could nullify your warranty(ies).